kubernetes-sigs/kube-api-linter/docs/linters.md

 ```

 **Configuration notes:**
-- Use `overrideMarkers` to customize the behavior of built-in kubebuilder/controller-runtime markers
+- Use `customMarkers` to both override built-in markers and add validation for your own custom markers
-- Use `customMarkers` to add validation for your own custom markers
+- To override a built-in marker, use the same identifier as the built-in marker
-- If a marker is not in either list and not in the default rules, validation is performed by default
+- If a marker is not in the customMarkers list and not in the default rules, no validation is performed

 ### Fixes